robogeekcanada/noetic_robots/README.md

 3. PR2 Simulation
 4. Husky Simulation (Coming soon)

 More to come, stay tuned.
-Or if you have a request, send me a message I will work on it on my spare time.
+Or send me a request and I will work on it on my spare time.

 ![Image](https://github.com/robogeekcanada/noetic_robots/blob/main/images/TIAGo_animation_v3.gif)